 But this doesn’t prevent people from using alcohol as an excuse.
 Alcohol is designed to make you do dumb shit that you wouldn’t otherwise do.
 And so many people drink with the intention of getting to the point where they will act in a way that is destructive.

 A big turning point for me was deciding that I wanted maximum responsibility over my life.

 I used to say “95% of my problems are started or agitated while drunk”.
 I was basically acknowledging that my interpersonal life would immediately improve if I didn’t drink (see point 1).
 While it’s embarrassing to me that at one point this was acceptable, they say that admitting you have a problem is the first step.

-They know all the dangers, the risks, and pain of a hangover, but most people will never step outside of their comfort zone.
-Everyone knows the benefits and wants them, but 70 percent of American’s are obese.
+They know all the dangers, the risks, and the pain that comes with hangovers, but most people will never step outside of their comfort zone.

 I don’t care what other people do, but if I did I would hope that I have enough sense to never suggest to someone that they should stop drinking.
 It would be pointless.
 An old drinking buddy of mine quit drinking 2 years prior to me and told me all the benefits.